kno10/WikipediaEntities/README.md

     obamacare\t	88\t	Patient Protection and Affordable Care Act:87

-The second phase will then return a file containing common phrases, and their most common outcomes:
+The second phase will then return a file containing common phrases, and their most common outcomes.

-    obamacare\t	251 \
+We report the number of articles the text was found in, and a score for each target.
+For the score, we count how often the exact link text occurred + the number of articles that linked to the article in question that contained the query phrase somewhere.
+This puts double weight on cases where the link text is exactly the phrase, and thus the score can go up to 200%.

-    \t	Patient Protection and Affordable Care Act:195:0.777 \
+    obamacare\t	313\t	Patient Protection and Affordable Care Act:216:69%
-    \t	Republican Party (United States):113:0.450 \
-    \t	United States House of Representatives:107:0.426
-    \t	Barack Obama:100:0.398

 If there is a clear association with the first term, and a much less clear with the second, then we can be rather sure this is a synonymous term, i.e.